gohugoio/hugo/docs/content/extras/shortcodes.md

     {{</* innershortcode /*/>}}

 The variable `.Params` contains the list of parameters in case you need to do more complicated things than `.Get`.
+It is sometimes useful to provide a flexible shortcode that can take named or positional parameters.
+To meet this need, Hugo shortcodes have a `.IsNamedParams` boolean available that can be used such as `{{ if .IsNamedParams }}...{{ else }}...{{ end }}`.
+See the `Single Flexible Example` below for an example.

 You can also use the variable `.Page` to access all the normal [Page Variables](/templates/variables/).